YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-AI-DesignPattern.md

   guardrails, evaluation, and production architecture.
 This is the sequence in which the decisions actually arise when a system is built.
-- **Mathematician's path.** Foundations, why mathematicians need patterns, context engineering, knowledge retrieval, the verification gate, then the case study and the birational-geometry agenda.
+- **Mathematician's path.** Foundations, why mathematicians need patterns, context engineering, knowledge retrieval, the verification gate, the code case study, the proof-sketch architecture, then the birational-geometry agenda.

 One page is worth reading before the rest regardless of path. *Variation points* answers the question the series is organized around — how to find the boundary